Linkage findings

 Linkage rates by population groups

-Table 2 describes the linkage rates by age group and sex/gender.
-Linkage rates can differ by population groups, and it is important to consider this when conducting analysis on linked data.
-Table 2 shows that the linkage rate largely improved for Version 2 compared to Version 1, where the linkage rate for all groups was well over 90%, except the ‘Other’ sex/gender category.
-This has remained similar for Version 2.5.
-Sex is one of the key variables used to link records, therefore, where sex is not reported consistently, or as neither male nor female (‘Other’ in Table 2 below) linkage rates are lower.
-The linkage rate for ‘Other’ considerably improved from 3% in Version 1 to about 77% in Version 2 and Version 2.5, though the linkage rate remains lower than males or females.
-There were no other large differences observed in linkage rates across the age groups.
+Table 2a and 2b describe the linkage rates by age group and sex/gender.
+Table 2a shows that the linkage rate largely improved for Version 2.5 compared to Version 1, where the linkage rate for all groups was well over 90%, except the ‘Other’ sex/gender category.
+This has remained similar for Version 2.6.
+Sex is one of the key variables used to link records, therefore, where sex is not reported consistently, or as neither male nor female (‘Other’ in Table 2a below) linkage rates are lower.
+The linkage rate for ‘Other’ considerably improved from 3% in Version 1 to about 57% in Version 2.6, though the linkage rate remains lower than males or females.
+The linkage rate was well over 90% across the age groups, except for those aged 16 to 29 in Version 2.6.

-Table 2: Number of records and percentage linked by population groups across versions
+Table 2a: Number of records and percentage linked by sex/gender across versions of the COVID-19 Register

 Version 11